 Most mature females give birth to a single pup each year, and in the Southern Baltic subpopulation births take place in June (Jørgensen, 2003).
 Harbour seal pups are born with a water-proof fur, which enables them to follow their mother into the water shortly after birth, though pups are nursed on land for four weeks (Burns, 2009).
-Mating takes place after the nursing period, primarily in July-August in the Southern Baltic subpopulation (Jørgensen, 2003) and though actual mating sites are unknown, mating is thought to occur in the water relatively close to haul-outs (Søgaard et al., 2015), although some studies indicate that it may also occur in nearby feeding sites (van Parijs et al., ?).
+Mating takes place after the nursing period, primarily in July-August in the Southern Baltic subpopulation (Jørgensen, 2003) and though actual mating sites are unknown, mating is thought to occur in the water relatively close to haul-outs (Søgaard et al., 2015).
 In August adult seals moult which requires longer periods on land, as the skin must be dry for this process (Burns, 2009, Søgaard et al., 2015).

-Harbour seals exhibit a high degree of site fidelity, and will often remain relatively close to haul-out sites (Dietz et al., 2013, Olsen et al., 2014).
+Harbour seals exhibit a high degree of site fidelity, and will often remain relatively close to haul-out sites (Dietz et al., 2012, Olsen et al., 2014).
 They usually feed rather close to their haul-outs as well (Dietz et al., 2012).
 Harbour seal haul-outs for both subpopulations in the Baltic Sea can be seen in Figure 13.